 There are five off leash dog areas and one enclosed dog park within the City of Mount Gambier where dogs are welcome to exercise and play off leash.

 While in an off leash area; the owner must not allow the dog to rush, chase, threaten, or bite any person or animal.
 Owners must have voice or hand control of the dog so as to be able to promptly bring the dog under effective control by placing it on a chain, cord or leash if that becomes necessary.

-Off leash areas are located at Corriedale Park, Hastings Cunningham Reserve (enclosed dog park also) , Northumberland Reserve (behind the Blue Lake) Frew Park and Don McDonnell Reserve.
+Off leash areas are located at Corriedale Park, Hastings Cunningham Reserve (enclosed dog park also) , Northumberland Reserve (behind the Blue Lake) Frew Park, Blue Lake Sports Park and Don McDonnell Reserve.
 Please see the map attached below of Dog Off Leash Areas.

 The Hastings Cunningham Reserve Dog Park was built in 2015 with support and assistance from The Lions Club, The Men’s Shed, Lakes Rotary and by Council Officers and members.
 The park has been developed for socialisation and exercise of pets and owners in an enclosed area.

 Please follow the dog park rules to ensure a safe and enjoyable off-leash experience for you, your dog and others at all times.

 Please note the owner of a dog is responsible for their dogs actions at all times including whilst in the dog exercise yard.

 Do you have a Barking Dog complaint?